oxycodan/aoc/README.md

 const config = {
     year : 2023,
     day  : 1,
-    part : 1
-}; // this will display only 2023 day 1 part 1
+}; // this will display only 2023 day 1
 ```